Qantas launches Points Planes to Australia’s coastal gems

 What is a Points Plane?

-A Points Plane is a plane operated by Qantas or Jetstar where every available seat is bookable with points.
-Here is how the program describes the initiative:
+A Points Plane is a flight operated by Qantas or Jetstar where every available seat is bookable with points.
+Here’s how the airline describes the initiative:

-The Qantas Points Plane is a flight exclusively reserved for Qantas Frequent Flyers, where every single seat, from First Class to Economy, is a Classic Flight Reward and can only be booked with Qantas Points.
+The Qantas Points Plane is a flight exclusively reserved for Qantas Frequent Flyers, where every single seat, from First Class to Economy, is a Classic Flight Reward and can only be booked with Qantas Points.– Qantas spokesperson

 Why has Qantas launched the Points Plane initiative?